dimztimz/unicode-proposal/README.md

 For each operation there should be at least 3 functions (or function templates).

 1. One that takes a range and index and returns new index.
+   1. One alternative to this is function that returns the size of decoded code point instead of updated index.
+   2. Another alternative is function that returns both the size of the code point and the updated index.
 2. One that takes pair of iterators and returns updated iterator.
 3. One that takes a range and returns range or iterator.